alvNa/spark-demo/README.md

-# spark-demo - Demo to show the use of some Spark features
+# spark-demo - Demo to show some Spark features
 ========

 - load files in csv, avro